deepak112/Social-Distancing-AI/README.md

     here : https://pjreddie.com/media/files/yolov3.weights)

     For running:
     Good GPU, for faster results.
-CPU is also fine
+CPU is also fine(I have tried it on CPU).

 ## File Structure: